Tina Maze: Personal life

 When not competing or training abroad, Maze lives in Črna na Koroškem.
 She is in a relationship with Andrea Massi, who is also the head of Maze's team.
-In November 2017, they announced they are expecting a child together.
+In November 2017, they announced they were expecting a child together.
 She gave birth to a girl in February 2018.

-In 2012, Maze recorded a pop-rock single My Way Is My Decision, produced by Raay.
+In 2012, Maze recorded a pop-rock single "My Way Is My Decision", produced by Raay.

 During the year-long break from competing, Maze concluded her studies at the Faculty of Education, University of Maribor, obtaining an elementary school teacher degree.